Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 Then, click on the `status` endpoint to check the node status and search for the `is_catching_up` and `latest_block_height` fields.
 If the value of `is_catching_up` is `true`, the node is still catching up with the blockchain.
 If the value is `false` and `latest_block_height` is defined, the node is up, synchronized and running.

+### Logs the node
+To check the logs of the node, you can use docker using the `docker-compose logs -f` command.

+## Security considerations
+Based on the CometBFT documentation, for security reasons, the [port](/configuration/node/abci/config#port) (26658 by default) of the ABCI server handling CometBFT requests **SHOULD NEVER** be exposed (except for the CometBFT server).